3lvis/DATAFilter/README.md

 ***

-*As a side note, you could use a [fancier property mapper](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper/blob/master/README.md) that does the `fillObjectWithAttributes` part for you.*
+*As a side note, you should use a [fancier property mapper](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper/blob/master/README.md) that does the `fillObjectWithAttributes` part for you.*

 ## Usage